regoclint/prac/Notes.md

                 Heap will update time after picking the url for politness
                 #Back queues = # of threads of fetcher
  - DNS Resolver to map hostname to ip can be cached.
 A custom dns resolver is req as its faster
- - Fetcher & renderer:- fetches urls from back Qs when its free.
-It also renders the pages also now we have single page applications like angular which need rendering
+ - Fetcher & renderer:- fetches urls from back Qs when its free and fetches the webpage.
+The user agent should be set as a bot so domains understand
-                It stores the pages in compressed forms in DB and some in uncompressed form in redis(because uncompressing can take time for some)
+                It renders the pages next.
+Today we have single page applications like angular which need rendering It stores the pages in compressed forms in DB and some in uncompressed form in redis(because uncompressing can take time for some)
- - URL extractor - This can be done only after rendering to reveal the total list of URLs
+ - URL extractor - Extracts urls on a webpage.
+This can be done only after rendering to reveal the total list of URLs
  - URL filter- only html or only jpeg etc
- - Detect updates:- HEAD requests to find update time duplicates:- MD5 hash works only entire match, SimHash of 2 pages gives similarity %(near duplicate for people who copy content)
+ - Detect updates:- HEAD requests to find update time duplicates of content:- MD5 hash works only entire match, SimHash of 2 pages gives similarity %(near duplicate for people who copy content) duplicates of urls- first checksum(hash) them to reduce space and then bloom filter
  - Storage:- Google cloud big table build on GFS etc. No sql DB for PBs of data
+ - Data can be parttittioned based on host name
+ - Fault tolerance - snapshots of queues can be taken

 Rate limiter https://www.youtube.com/watch?v=mhUQe4BKZXs
  - Flow:- Clients -> Web Server -><- Rate Limiter Svc -> Redis & DBMS